What is IIoT (industrial internet of things)?

 IoT and 5G

-5G is the standard for mobile networks.
+5G is the newest standard for mobile networks.
 It was specifically designed to deliver fast data throughput speeds with low latency.
-5G supports download speeds of up to 20 Gigabits per second with sub-millisecond latency.
+5G supports download speeds of up to 20 Gigabits per second with submillisecond latency.

-The emergence of 5G will likely affect the use of IIoT devices in two main ways.
+The emergence of 5G is expected to drive greater use of IIoT devices in two main ways.
 First, 5G's high throughput and low latency make it possible for devices to share data in real time.
 Previously, this was only possible when the devices were located on private networks with high-speed connectivity.
 This real-time connectivity could support use cases such as driverless cars and smart cities.

-The other way 5G will affect IIoT adoption is that it will likely result in device proliferation.
+The other way 5G affects IIoT adoption is that it will likely result in device proliferation.
 Industrial operations could use thousands of 5G-connected devices.
-5G's high speed and low latency also means we'll likely see IIoT devices used in remote sites where lack of high-speed connectivity previously made IIoT use impractical.
+The technology's high speed and low latency also mean we'll likely see IIoT devices used in remote sites where lack of high-speed connectivity previously made IIoT use impractical.

 What is the future of IIoT?

-Going forward, IIoT devices will play a major role in digital transformations, especially as organizations attempt to digitize their production lines and supply chains.
-Additionally, big data analytics will evolve to incorporate IIoT data, making it possible for organizations to detect changing conditions in real time and respond accordingly.
+IIoT devices will continue to play a major role in digital transformations, especially as organizations attempt to digitize production lines and supply chains.
+Big data analytics is expected to evolve to incorporate IIoT data, so companies can detect changing conditions in real time and respond accordingly.